-We are born of The Creator, therefore, we are all creators ourselves.
+We are born of The Creator; therefore, we are all creators ourselves.
 The problem arises when we use our creative muscle in not so positive ways.
-We accumulate a backlog of ideas that need to find homes.
+We accumulate a backlog of ideas that which to find homes.

 We tell ourselves stories continuously.
 When someone says something to us, and their tone of voice has an edge to it, or they are short with us, we start making assumptions about why that is.
 We might decide that the person is annoyed with us; then we dig around in our minds to find reasons to support how we may have annoyed them.
 We might get defensive and respond in kind.
 Next thing we know, there is conflict for possibly no reason at all.
 There is a good chance the other person did not even realize their voice had a tone.